These handmade spiral dangle earrings are easy to make using just just jump rings and ear wires.

 Believe me, I know, because I’ve been that person.

-- I use 18-gauge 7.0 mm inner diameter sterling silver rings
+- 6 large open jump rings (I use 7.0 mm inner diameter sterling silver rings)

-- I use 18-gauge 4.5 mm inner diameter sterling silver rings
+- 6 smaller open jump rings (I use 4.5 mm inner diameter sterling silver rings)

-Repeat the previous steps with three of the smaller (4.5 mm) jump rings.
-Now you will have two sets of spirals in two sizes.
-Open one of the small (3.5 mm) jump ring and loop it through the larger spiral like so:
+- Open one of the small (3.5 mm) jump ring and loop it through the larger spiral like so

 Repeat the steps with the remaining jump rings and tada!
 A pair of lovely of simple spiral earrings.

 - Want a video showing you how to make these Mobius spirals?
 You'll learn how in my free mini video course, Jump Ring Jewels.

 - This tutorial assumes some basic jewelry-making skills, but if you'd like a video tutorial of this and all of the other skills used in this tutorial, I recommend you register for my paid course, Metal to Masterpiece.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 A version of this post originally appeared on A Dish of Daily Life.